-Many of us have carted boxes and boxes of memorabilia—including photographs, school papers, art projects, journals and more photographs—from home to home as we’ve moved over the years.
-Figuring out what to keep and what to throw away is time-consuming and in some cases painful, so we put it off, tape up the box and move it again.
-When downsizing for retirement, it’s time to let go of non-essentials.
-Easier said than done.
+Many of us have carted boxes and boxes of memorabilia—including photographs, school papers, art projects, journals, and more photographs—from home to home as we’ve moved over the years.
+Figuring out what to keep and what to throw away is time-consuming and in some cases emotional or painful, so we put it off, tape up the box, and move it again.
+When downsizing for retirement, it’s finally time to let go of non-essentials.
+We know that this is easier said than done.

-At Village Green Retirement Campus, residents can choose between different floor plans, ranging in size from about 500 square feet to nearly 1,000 square feet apartments and even larger free standing homes for seniors over 55.
-The goal shouldn’t be to move as much of your old home as possible into your new home, but rather to choose those select items that will make your new space feel like home.
+At Village Green Retirement Campus, residents can choose between different floor plans, ranging from 500-1000 square foot apartments and even larger free-standing homes for seniors over 55.
+When it's time to relocate, you shouldn’t aim to move as much of your old home as possible into your new home to replicate all the details, but rather to choose those select items that will make your new space feel like home.

-When relocating to a smaller home, downsizing is in order.
-And downsizing in your 50s and 60s can be more difficult than it is for most.
-You have decades worth of memories and things that, due to nostalgia or simply not being able to move them elsewhere, have accumulated.
+When relocating to a smaller home, many older adults are faced with the task of sorting through decades worth of memories and things that, due to nostalgia or simply not being able to move them elsewhere, have accumulated.

-Downsizing is about reducing the amount of things you own.
-Most people don’t need most of the things they own, so downsizing can be a very healthy thing.
-But it is difficult for most.
-This is why we have prepared a checklist for seniors downsizing to help you sort all of your things and decide what you do and don’t need and where to put everything.
+Downsizing is about reducing the number of things you own.
+Most people don’t use many of their things very frequently, so downsizing can be a very healthy and freeing practice.
+That doesn't make it any less difficult.
+In order to help take things off your plate, we have prepared a checklist for seniors downsizing to help you sort all of your things and decide what you do and don’t need, and where to put everything.

 There are five categories of things to tackle one at a time: